ceph/ceph/doc/cephadm/compatibility.rst

 Podman and Ceph have different end-of-life strategies.
 This means that care must be taken in finding a version of Podman that is compatible with Ceph.

-These versions are expected to work:
+This table shows which version pairs are expected to work or not work together:

 +-----------+-----------------------------------------------+